 2. Choose your people wisely

-Human beings are social creatures, explains Jon Butcher, trainer of Mindvalley’s Lifebook Online Quest.
+Human beings are social creatures, explains Jon Butcher, the trainer of Mindvalley’s Lifebook Online Quest.
 We all have this basic need to connect and interact with each other, whether intellectually or emotionally.

 “Call it a clan, a network, a tribe.
 Call it a family.
 Whatever you call it, whoever you are, you need one,” Jon points out.
 And in fact, research shows that social support actually improves our overall health and well-being.